rjuju/rjuju.github.io/_posts/blog/2015-08-18-estimating-needed-memory-for-a-sort.markdown

    ->  Seq Scan on sort  (cost=0.00..1541.00 rows=100000 width=14) (actual time=0.027..18.621 rows=100000 loops=1)
 {% endhighlight %}

-So, `7813kB` are needed, and if we lack only `1kB`, the temporary file size is `2432kB`.
+So, `7813kB` are needed, but if we lack only `1kB`, the temporary file size is `2432kB`.

 You can also activate the trace\_sort parameter to have some more information: